-In Feb. of last year, W.R.
+Last year, W.R.
 Grace emerged from Chapter 11 bankruptcy.
-Starting this week, after more than 13 years, the company is now accepting claims under their reorganization plan, which aims to compensate property owners and claimants who’ve been injured by asbestos due to the company’s negligence.
+Starting this week, after more than 13 years, the company started accepting claims under their reorganization plan, which aims to compensate property owners and claimants who’ve been injured by asbestos due to the company’s negligence.

 Joint Plan of Reorganization

 In 2008, W.R.
 Grace reached a settlement agreement with numerous plaintiffs under an independent trust fund that allows the company to pay off all pending and future asbestos-related claims.
-After six years of finalizing the details, the trust opens this week, under the Joint Plan of Reorganization.
+After six years of finalizing the details, the trust opened under the Joint Plan of Reorganization.

 The level of the illness caused by W.C.
 Grace will determine how much compensation the claimant will receive.
 The most severe cases will get the highest compensation amount, but all proven claims that meet the requirements will be paid out, regardless of how minor or severe.

 “We’re pleased that all remaining objections to the Joint Plan of Reorganization and its centerpiece third-party trusts have been resolved and that the trustees now can move forward to address actual claims,” said Rich Badmington, Vice President of Global Communications with W.R.
 Grace.

 “We have been focused on this outcome since the day, many years ago, when the parties to the bankruptcy became co-proponents of the Plan.”

 EPA Files Against W.R.
 Grace for Toxic Substances Violation

 Under the Comprehensive Environmental Response, Compensation and Liability Act, W.R.
 Grace was found liable “for response costs and natural resource damages incurred and to be incurred by the Settling Federal Agencies in the course of responding to releases and threats of releases of hazardous substances into the environment.”

 Consequently, the Environmental Protection Agency (EPA) also filed claims against W.R.
 Grace in 2003.